-- Checks that the local system that runs the installer can communicate with remote systems. - If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases. - If the default communication method ssh fails, the installer attempts to use rsh. - Makes sure the systems use one of the supported operating systems. - Makes sure that the systems have the required operating system patches.
+Checks that the local system that runs the installer can communicate with remote systems.

+If the installer finds ssh binaries, it confirms that ssh can operate without requests for passwords or passphrases.
+If password-less communication is not present, you can provide the location of ssh_key file which isused in every communication.

+If the default communication method ssh fails, the installer attempts to use rsh.

+- Makes sure the systems use one of the supported operating systems. - Makes sure that the systems have the required operating system patches.
 If the installer reports that any of the patches are not available, install the patches on the system before proceeding with the VCS installation. - Checks for product licenses. - Checks whether a previous version of VCS is installed.
-If a previous version of VCS is installed, the installer provides an option to upgrade to VCS 6.0.1.
+If a previous version of VCS is installed, the installer provides an option to upgrade to VCS 6.1.
+See "About upgrading to VCS 6.4" on page 206

-See "About upgrading to VCS 6.0.1" on page 275.
+See "About upgrading to VCS 6.1" on page 306.

 - Checks for the required file system space and makes sure that any processes that are running do not conflict with the installation.
-If requirements for installation are not met, the installer stops and indicates the actions that you must perform to proceed with the process. - Checks whether any of the RPMs already exists on a system.

-If the current version of any RPM exists, the installer removes the RPM from the installation list for the system.
-If a previous version of any RPM exists, the installer replaces the RPM with the current version.

-Review the list of RPMs that the installer would install on each node.
+If requirements for installation are not met, the installer stops and indicates the actions that you must perform to proceed with the process. - Checks whether any of the filesets already exists on a system.
+If the current version of any fileset exists, the installer removes the fileset from the installation list for the system.
+If a previous version of any fileset exists, the installer replaces the fileset with the current version. - 6 Review the list of filesets and patches that the installer would install on each node.

-The installer installs the VCS RPMs on the systems sys1 and sys2.
+The installer installs the VCS filesets and patches on the systems sys1 and sys2.